w3c/wai-website/pages/about/groups/task-forces/pronunciation.md

 ## Contact the chairs

-If you have a question for the task force, email the [chairs](https://www.w3.org/groups/tf/pronunciation-tf/participants/#chairs) or the [W3C staff contact](https://www.w3.org/groups/tf/pronunciation-tf/participants/#staff).
+If you have a question for the SP Task Force, email the [chairs](https://www.w3.org/groups/tf/pronunciation-tf/participants/#chairs) or the [W3C staff contact](https://www.w3.org/groups/tf/pronunciation-tf/participants/#staff).